 Thank you very much!
 You mentioned that you researched overseas training programs.
 What kind of content is available in overseas disaster management training programs?

-In the United States, there is an agency called FEMA, the Federal Emergency Management Agency, and the government responds to various training programs throughout the United States, so they have created a consortium of educational programs that are well thought out.
-The educational programs have been created with a lot of money and time, and they are very comprehensive.
-Seven universities and other organizations are members of the consortium, and the national government assigns responsibilities to universities and organizations to ensure that all training programs are disseminated throughout the United States.
-The University of Hawaii is in charge of earthquakes and tsunamis, Texas is in charge of fire and rescue, and so on.
-The universities that are assigned these roles provide training to the entire United States on the educational programs they are in charge of.
-In Asia, there is a government agency called the National Disaster Management Agency in Indonesia, which is building a national disaster management training center, including accommodation facilities.
-The hardware can probably be developed in Japan, but the key point is that President Joko has set the goal of making Indonesia the world's best disaster prevention training center, and he is working with the vision of enhancing the content of the training center and inviting people from all over the world to come to Indonesia for training.
-On the other hand On the other hand, in Japan, each organization conducts various training programs on its own, but there is no coordination among organizations and groups as an educational program.
+The United States has an agency called FEMA, the Emergency Management Agency, and the government is responding to various training programs throughout the United States, so they have created a consortium to think carefully about educational programs.
+We have spent a lot of money and time to create the educational programs, and they are very comprehensive.
+In order to spread all the training throughout the U.S., seven universities and other organizations are members of the consortium, and the government assigns responsibilities to the universities and organizations.
+The University of Hawaii is in charge of earthquakes and tsunamis, Texas is in charge of fire and firefighting, and so on.
+The universities that are assigned to these roles provide training for their educational programs throughout the United States.
+In Asia, there is an administrative agency called the National Disaster Management Agency in Indonesia, which is building a national disaster management training center, including accommodation facilities.
+The hardware can probably be developed in Japan, but the key point is that President Joko's vision is to make Indonesia the world's best training center for disaster management, and he is working to enhance the content of the training center to attract people from all over the world to come to Indonesia for training.
+President Joko is working toward this vision.
+On the other hand, in Japan, each organization conducts various training programs on its own, but there is no coordination as an educational program among the various organizations and groups.

 The reason why both the United States and Indonesia have such a training plan is that they have a system of basic kata for disaster response.
 I believe that disaster response is a form of karate.
 It is a basic form for dealing with disasters.
 Because there is a basic kata, even if an unexpected disaster occurs, the basic kata can be updated and applied.
 If we don't have a basic model, we can't respond to applications...
 Japan lacks a common model.
 There are about 170,000 evacuation centers all over Japan, but there is no common information tool among all the evacuation centers.
 If there is a common system for the whole country, then all local governments will be able to use the same tools to collect information.
 The main point is that there is no system in place to develop tools for collecting information, to provide training to verify the tools, and to prepare for actual disasters.
 In Japan, when there is a major disaster, support staff come from all over the country to help.
 However, everyone prepares different things and thinks differently.
 In the absence of a common concept of how to respond, support staff with individual experience come to the aid of the disaster victims, and it is often difficult for the recipients of the support staff to come to terms with their wishes.
 I would like to implement disaster countermeasures more efficiently by incorporating past disaster experience into a 'model' and sharing the incorporated know-how with everyone.
 In the future, if information sharing tools become an application world, it will be the same if the language is changed.
 If that happens, we can talk about international standardization.